uvsmtid/common-salt-states/docs/bootstrap/windows_bootstrap.md

 The preference is to keep "clean base OS".

-Because Windows cannot run Python by default, it cannot be used as entry point bootstrap script.
-However, using Windows-specific shell language (like `cmd` or PowerShell) for entire bootstrap runtime requires undesired expertise in them.
+Because Windows cannot run Python by default, it cannot be used as entry point into bootstrap script.
+However, using Windows-specific shell language (like `cmd` or PowerShell) for entire bootstrap runtime logic requires undesired expertise in them (and Python is much more mature).

 The approach is to run minimal `PowerShell` script to install Cygwin and then run normal bootstrap script using Python provided by Cygwin.
+In other words, the bootstrap packages mandatorily installs Cygwin on Windows first.

 # Vagrant #